 Have you ever wondered why doctors talk so carefully about the connection between diabetes and pancreatic cancer?
 Many people think both conditions are separate, but research shows they are closely linked.
 In fact, understanding this link between diabetes and pancreatic cancer may help in early detection and save lives.
+At Hills Gastro & Onco Care, our expert team led by Dr. MSS Keerthi, the best cancer specialist in Hyderabad, is dedicated to providing clarity and advanced care for these complex conditions.

 In this blog, you will learn: